moodle/devdocs/general/community/plugincontribution/documentation.md

 :::note

-Please make sure that the page linked in 'User:Maintainer name|Maintainer name' actually has your relevant details (profile), or a link to an existing profile in Moodle or elsewhere.
+Please make sure that the page linked in `User:Maintainer name|Maintainer name` actually has your relevant details (profile), or a link to an existing profile in Moodle or elsewhere.

 :::